aneasystone/github-trending/README.md

 ## All language

+* 【2025-05-04】[jj-vcs / jj](https://github.com/jj-vcs/jj) - A Git-compatible VCS that is both simple and powerful
+* 【2025-05-04】[Mail-0 / Zero](https://github.com/Mail-0/Zero) - Experience email the way you want with 0 – the first open source email app that puts your privacy and safety first.
+Join the discord: https://discord.gg/0email
 * 【2025-05-03】[MODSetter / SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity / Glean, connected to external sources such as search engines (Tavily, Linkup), Slack, Linear, Notion, YouTube, GitHub and more.
 * 【2025-05-03】[wonderwhy-er / DesktopCommanderMCP](https://github.com/wonderwhy-er/DesktopCommanderMCP) - This is MCP server for Claude that gives it terminal control, file system search and diff file editing capabilities
 * 【2025-05-03】[cloudflare / agents](https://github.com/cloudflare/agents) - Build and deploy AI Agents on Cloudflare